StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Follow these steps to make a mobile stock purchase.
 There may be minor variations between brokers for these steps.

 1. Open an account with a broker.
 Most brokers have no minimum deposit or investment minimum, so you can try them out for free.
-See our top picks above.
+See our top picks above for the best apps or the best brokers overall.

 2. Once you have opened an account with a broker, deposit money.
 Some give instant credit for deposits via e-checks.